karrermarco/MasterThesis_GreenlandIceslabs/README.md

 * **Important Note on Replicability:** Path adaptations are mandatory before running any code.
 You will need to adjust the absolute base paths (e.g., `C:/Masterarbeit/Daten Masterarbeit/...`) in the setup cells of each Jupyter Notebook to match your local file system.

-## 1. Project Structure & Directory Mapping

-The scripts rely on a standardized directory hierarchy to process the spatial datasets.

-* **Important Note on Replicability:** Path adaptations are mandatory before running any code.
-You will need to adjust the absolute base paths (e.g., `C:/Masterarbeit/Daten Masterarbeit/...`) in the setup cells of each Jupyter Notebook to match your local file system.

 The tree below illustrates the required logical architecture.

 ```text